kevin11jensen/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-    The DOM stand for Document Object Model.
+    The DOM stands for Document Object Model.
 The DOM is a tree like structure that represents the organizational structure of your HTML elements using nodes.

 2. What is an event?

-    An event is something that happens when a user visits the page.
+    An event is an action a user does when visiting the page.
 An event can be just about anything from mouse clicks to key presses.
+Any input device that a browser can read can be used to trigger events in the DOM.
 There are tons of events that can happen on a webpage.

 3. What is an event listener?